The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Projected separation of the binary for a given cavity size. The distribution of

-We use the sample of transition discs from \citet{vandermarel2021}, that collected companion mass detection limits from the literature from sparse aperture masking, coronaph studies, and from lunar occultation.
-From their sample, we select 13 systems with cavities -- i.e. we exclude systems with dust continuum emission from the central region (no sub-mm cavity) and PDS~70, that we know to host two protoplanets responsible for carving its cavity \citep{bae2019,toci2020}.
-We do not exclude HD142527, although its companion with $d\sim 13$ au makes it a circumbinary disc, because recent constraints on its orbit ($a_{\rm bin}\sim 10$ au) appear to suggest that it cannot be responsible for carving the large cavity of the system \citep{nowak2024}.
+We used the sample of transition discs from \citet{vandermarel2021}, who collected companion mass detection limits from the literature from sparse aperture masking, coronaph studies, and from lunar occultation.
+We select 13 systems with cavities from their sample, that is, we excluded systems with dust continuum emission from the central region (no sub-millimeter cavity) and PDS~70, which we know to host two protoplanets that carve its cavity \citep{bae2019,toci2020}.
+We did not exclude HD142527, although its companion with $d\sim 13$ au means that it is a circumbinary disc, because recent constraints on its orbit ($a_{\rm bin}\sim 10$ au) appear to suggest that it cannot carve the large cavity of the system \citep{nowak2024}.
 This implies that a third unseen body might be present in the system.
-For such a third body, the constraints from the known binary orbital parameters ($q\approx0.1$, $e_{\rm bin}=0.47$, $a_{\rm bin}=10.8$, $i_{\rm d}=68^\circ$, \citealp{nowak2024}), suggest that such a companion should have a semi-major axis $\gtrsim 30$ au in order to have a stable orbit.
+For such a third body, the constraints from the known binary orbital parameters ($q\sim0.1$, $e_{\rm bin}=0.47$, $a_{\rm bin}=10.8$, $i_{\rm d}=68^\circ$, \citealp{nowak2024}) suggest that it has a semi-major axis $\gtrsim 30$ au in order to have a stable orbit.

-We first define the observational truncation radius $a_{\rm cav}^{\rm obs}$ through a direct observable.
-We choose for this purpose the radius of the dust ring $R_{\rm mm}$ (referred to as $R_{\rm dust}$ by \citealp{vandermarel2021}), defined as the location of the maximum of dust emission, and for which it is reasonable to expect a relation of the type $a_{\rm cav}^{\rm obs}=\epsilon R_{\rm mm}$ to obtain the size of the gas cavity -- that we need to apply our truncation prescription.
+We first defined the observational truncation radius $a_{\rm cav}^{\rm obs}$ through a direct observable.
+For this purpose, we chose the radius of the dust ring $R_{\rm mm}$ (referred to as $R_{\rm dust}$ by \citealp{vandermarel2021}), which is defined as the location of the maximum dust emission, and for which a relation of the type $a_{\rm cav}^{\rm obs}=\epsilon R_{\rm mm}$ is reasonably expected to obtain the size of the gas cavity -- this is required so that we can apply our truncation prescription.